 Signs And Symptoms Of Pityriasis Rosea In Children

-Pityriasis rosea usually starts as a single, large reddish or pinkish patch, called the herald patch.
-After several days, several rashes appear on the torso, neck, arms, and legs.
+Pityriasis Rosea is a seasonal skin condition that often affects teenagers and young adults.
+It usually starts as a single, large reddish or pinkish patch, called the herald patch.
+It is followed by the appearance of smaller rash-like red patches on various regions of the upper body, including the torso, neck, arms, and legs.
 Several other common symptoms that may accompany the rashes are (3):

 - Mild fever